 Causes of Foundation Problems

 In addition to issues from poor construction and plumbing issues, Mother Nature and the soil under your foundation can wreak havoc on your foundation.
 Changes in temperature and moisture levels can cause the soil below your foundation to heave or subside.
-Hot, dry summer winds can cause moisture to evaporate from the soil around your home, causing shrinkage beneath your foundation.
+Hot, dry summer winds can cause moisture to evaporate from the soil around your home, causing shrinkage beneath your foundation (and usually leaving cracks in your concrete slab).
 Trees and other landscaping extract water from the soil which during drought conditions can also cause soil to shrink under your home.